As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 – Stick sunscreen comes in a handy compact stick that you can just slip into your bag and carry with you.
 It’s useful for spot-treating and for reapplication when you’re out and about.

-Keep these tips in mind when choosing sunscreen for winter:
+Keep these tips in mind when choosing a sunscreen for winter:

-Choose one that offers both UVA and UVB protection.
-UVA and UVB are the two types of UV rays that can damage the skin UVA is more prevalent in winter, while UVB is more prevalent in summer.
+Choose a mineral sunscreen that offers both UVA and UVB protection.
+UVA and UVB are the two types of UV rays that can damage the skin.
+UVA is more prevalent in winter, while UVB is more prevalent in summer.
 A sunscreen that offers protection against both types of rays can be used throughout the year instead of having to buy them separately.